Examples of AWS Audit Manager controls - AWS Audit Manager

 Automated controls that use AWS API calls as a data source type

-This example shows a custom control that uses AWS API calls as its data source type.
+This example shows a custom control that uses AWS API calls as a data source type.
 Audit Manager uses this control to generate evidence that can help to bring your AWS environment in line with your specific requirements.

 Example control details